shijianguang/Algorithm/README.md

 TimusOnlineJudge
 ================

-Implement of Timus online judge algrithm problem.
-File name of each file in src is Timus online judge's problem ID.
+Implement of Timus, codeforces and leetcode online judge algrithm problem.

+Leetcode: src/leetcode.
+File name is the problem name.